blabla1337/skf-flask/skf/markdown/knowledge_base/33-knowledge_base--Double_decoding_of_headers_parameters--.md

 Double decoding is a problem which often occurs when multiple servers are used in which a configuration error is made.
-A hacker can encode his payload differently so it will not be recognized by a WAF or IDS and also bypass the escaping of the application.
+A hacker can encode his payload differently so it will not be recognized by a Web Application Firewall (WAF) or an Intrusion Detection System (IDS) and also bypass the escaping of the application.

 By using double encoding it's possible to bypass security filters that only decode user input once.
 The second decoding process is executed by the backend platform or modules